AK-Saigyouji/Procedural-Cave-Generator/Modules.md

     }
     return map;
 }

+public override Coord GetMapSize()
+{
+    return new Coord(10, 10);
+}
 ```

 If you're unfamiliar with scriptable objects, note that they're used differently from MonoBehaviours.
 The script we wrote is a template, which can produce instances, which act as permanent assets.
 To create an instance, we can return to the editor and go to Assets -> Create -> Cave Generation -> Map Generators -> My Custom Generator.
 We can name the instance anything we like.
 Note that the instance should have the Unity logo instead of the C# icon as its image.

 Now that we have an instance of a map generator module, we can plug it into a CaveGeneratorUI in the appropriate slot to be consumed.
-If we then generate using the sample modules provided for floor and ceiling height maps, we get something like this (textures are from Natural Tiling Textures, see footnote on image in the main readme):
+If we then generate using the sample modules provided for floor and ceiling height maps, we get something like this (textures are from Natural Tiling Textures, see footnote on images in the main readme):

 ![Diagonal Cave](http://imgur.com/eeANGGC.jpeg)

 This covers the basics of creating a new module.
 Next we'll walk through an example that builds up the default map generator, to illustrate additional useful tools, and also to better understand the default generator and its customizable properties.
-We'll cover methods on the Map class, as well as the MapBuilder class which provides some more advanced functionality.
+We'll cover methods on the Map class, as well as the MapBuilder class (found in the AKSaigyouji.MapGeneration namespace) which provides some more advanced functionality.
 Note that this example may become out of date if features are added to the default generator, but you can always inspect the source code for this generator directly to see the most up to date version.

 #### 1.2 Building the default generator